Dharmendrastm/Cybersecurity_common_questions/README.md

 A **DDoS attack** involves multiple attackers or compromised systems flooding a target with massive amounts of traffic, overwhelming its resources and making it inaccessible to legitimate users. 🚧💻

-# Phishing

-Phishing is a social engineering attack where attacker impersonate a trusted entity (Via emails, meassages or website) to trick victims. into divulgying sensitive information such as passwords or financial details.

 # MITM (Man-in-the-middle-attack)

 In this attack the attacker securetly intercepts and alters communication between two parties without their knowledgement.